robsonmiranda/agenda-mongodb/README.md

 # agenda-mongodb
-Aplicação REST usando: Spring, MongoDB, Java
+REST application using: Spring, MongoDB and Java